Nuclear Disaster Guidelines

 JRCS Nuclear Disaster Guidelines for Preparedness, Response and Recovery

-The JRCS developed “Nuclear Disaster Guidelines for Preparedness, Response and Recovery” (Guidelines) and issued it on March 30, 2015.
-And the Guidelines were revised on March 31, 2016.
+The JRCS issued the “Nuclear Disaster Guidelines for Preparedness, Response and Recovery” (Guidelines) on March 30, 2015, and made some changes to them afterward, in March 2016 and November 2018.

 Background to the Guidelines